orgua/shepherd_v2_planning/44_hw_performance_v2.1r0.rst

     - nSTART is @3V3
     - 730 s silence
     - nSTART gets 20.8 ms low (quickprint317) but its not enough for the "old" BB to react to it
+        - not enough for a fresh BB either...
     - there does not seem to come another PullDown (25'000 seconds wait)
 - manual wakeup: 130 ms do the trick :(
 - provoking a reset